Grant Marsh: Coulson Packet Company

-The upstarting company soon established a reputation for reliability, in moving freight and in commanding men.
+The upstarting company soon established a reputation for reliability in moving freight and in commanding men.
 During the 1870s they did military contract work, hauling supplies to posts along the Missouri River and ferrying army explorers and survey parties up the Yellowstone River.
-Assisting in military expeditions, Marsh made pioneer voyages on the Yellowstone such as the highest ascent of the Yellowstone (to just above present day Billings, Montana) in the shallow draft stern wheel boat Josephine in 1875.
+Assisting in military expeditions, Marsh made many pioneer voyages on the Yellowstone, including the furthest ascent of the Yellowstone (to just above present-day Billings, Montana) in the shallow-draft sternwheel boat Josephine in 1875.Way, Frederick, Jr. Way's Packet Directory, 1848-1983, p.
+258, Ohio University, Athens, Ohio, 1983.
+ISBN 0-8214-0694-9.

 Piloting the Far West

-Grant Marsh is most commonly remembered in history as the steamboat pilot/captain of the Far West, who on July 3, 1876, brought the first news to Bismarck of the "Custer Massacre" that had occurred on the Little Bighorn in the Montana Territory on June 25, 1876.
-On the Far West were fifty wounded troopers from the battle.
-In an epic feat of riverboat piloting Marsh brought the Far West from the mouth of the Little Bighorn River down the Bighorn to the Yellowstone River, then to the Missouri, and then down to Bismarck.
+Grant Marsh is most commonly remembered in history as the steamboat pilot/captain of the Far West, which on July 3, 1876, brought the first news to Bismarck of the "Custer Massacre" that had occurred on the Little Bighorn River in the Montana Territory on June 25.
+Aboard the Far West were fifty U.S. Army troopers wounded in the battle.
+In an epic feat of riverboat piloting, Marsh brought the Far West from the mouth of the Little Bighorn down the Bighorn River to the Yellowstone River, then to the Missouri, and then to Bismarck.
 He made the run from the mouth of the Bighorn to Bismarck over a period of 4 days, from June 30 to July 3, 1876.
-Rarely leaving the wheel, he traversed some 710 river miles in 54 hours setting a record for steamboat travel that still stands.
+Rarely leaving the wheel, he traversed some 710 river miles in just 54 hours, setting a record for steamboat travel that still stands.Way, Frederick, Jr. Way's Packet Directory, 1848-1983, p.
+163, Ohio University, Athens, Ohio, 1983.
+ISBN 0-8214-0694-9.Lass, William E. A History of Steamboating on the Upper Missouri River, pp. 123-4, University of Nebraska Press, Lincoln, Nebraska, 1962.

-Far West & Nellie Peck 2800 mile race
+Far West and Nellie Peck 2,800-mile race

-Similar in design to the steamboat Far West, the Nellie Peck was also a sternwheel packet, built in 1871 at Brownsville, Pennsylvania, and whose construction was supervised by Captain Marsh.
-That year Nellie Peck made her first journey up the Missouri River to Fort Benton, Montana.
+Similar in design to the Far West, the Nellie Peck was also a sternwheel packet, built in 1871 at Brownsville, Pennsylvania, and whose construction was supervised by Captain Marsh.
+That year Nellie Peck made her first journey up the Missouri River to Fort Benton.
 She made 13 more trips there during her career.